-Following the coronavirus outbreak, the cost of risk increased to 143 bps in 2020 as a result of increased provisioning efforts because of the difficult environment before easing to 27 bps in 2022.
-Loan-loss provisions consumed 11.0% of the bank's pre-provision income during the first half of 2022.
-We expect the cost of risk to remain under some pressure over the next 12-18 due to still lagging economic effects of the pandemic and inflationary pressures on the Moroccan economy.
+Following the coronavirus outbreak, the cost of risk increased to 143 bps in 2020 as a result of increased provisioning efforts because of the difficult environment before easing to 52 bps in 2022 and 50 bps in H1-2023.
+Loan-loss provisions consumed 24.8% of the bank's pre-provision income during the full year 2022 (19.4% as of June 2023).
+We expect the cost of risk to remain under some pressure over the next 12-18 months due to still lagging economic effects of inflationary pressures on the Moroccan economy.